 The steam has slowly been building for what feels like forever, but now with less than two weeks (as November 17th approaches) it feels like we’re riding Barry Allen’s back.
 We’ve had a total of three official trailers, which includes the SDCC special footage, and now we’ve received six exclusive clips from JUSTICE LEAGUE.
-Each one just expanding upon footage we’ve already seen from one of (if not all three) of the trailers.
+Each one expanding upon footage we’ve already seen from one of the trailers.
 Each giving us a little more of a taste, and hooking us more than we already are.

 To be honest, it’s a great advertising technique.
 Not giving much away, and knowing that it’s just enough that it’ll psych up the fan base by ten folds, as well as reel in some who weren’t sold.

 I think something important to point out is how much further along these are than any of the trailers.
 Editing is almost finished.
 We’re actually seeing STEPPENWOLF instead of those strategically captured, unrevealing of too much shots that we had seen in the trailers.
 And there’s already foreshadowing of the hope and optimism that Zack Snyder had promised us would come since BATMAN V SUPERMAN.

 Again, the fact that these clips were devised (nigh) perfectly to further hook the audience without giving much away, they make me want to tip my metaphorical cap to whomever was behind it.